 To be licensed as a registered professional nurse in New York State you must:

-• Be of good moral character;
+- Be of good moral character;

-• Be at least eighteen years of age;
+- Be at least eighteen years of age;

-• Meet education requirements;
+- Meet education requirements;

-• Meet examination requirements.
+- Meet examination requirements

+Applicants must file an application for licensure and the other forms indicated, along with the appropriate fee to the Office of the Professions at the address specified on each form.
 It is the applicant’s responsibility to follow up with any requests for additional documentation.
-The specific requirements for licensure are contained in Title 8, Article 139, Sections 6905 and 6906 of New York State Education Law and Part 64 of the Regulations of the Commissioner of Education.
-These can be found on the New York State Education Department's Office of the Professions website, by emailing firstname.lastname@example.org or by calling 518.474.3817 x570.
+Laws that govern RN licensure are included in Education Law Article 139 and 8 NYCRR Part 64.
+These can be found on the New York State Education Department/Office of the Professions website, by emailing firstname.lastname@example.org or by calling 518-474-3817 x570.

 You must demonstrate that you are currently of good moral character in order to be licensed or registered as an RN.
 When you apply for an RN license or to renew your registration, you will be required to answer the following questions:

 - Have you been found guilty after trial, or pleaded guilty, no contest or nolo contendere to a crime (felony or misdemeanor) in any court?